microsoft/pxt-arcade/docs/skillmap/platformer/activity4.md

 ---

-Check your game in the simulator.
+Check your game on the game screen.
 It shouldn't feel any different than the original (yet).

 If it doesn't feel the same, take a look at the hint